robertodawid/guidelines/_posts/2021-10-21-publishing-dataset-zenodo.md

 ---
 layout: post
-title:  "Publishing a dataset on Zenodo"
+title:  "Publish a dataset on Zenodo"
 author: Will Usher
 date:   2021-10-21
 category: data